 Loans at Fair Value-As of December 31, 2019 and 2020, we were exposed to market discount rate risk on \$141.6 million and \$78.5 million, respectively of loans held-for-investment and held-for-sale on our consolidated balance sheets.
 The fair value of these loans is estimated using a discounted cash flow methodology, where the discount rate represents an estimate of the required rate of return by market participants.
 The discount rates for loans facilitated through our platform may change due to changes in expected loan performance or changes in the expected returns of similar financial instruments available in the market.
-Any gains and losses from discount rate would result in a \$1.9 million and \$3.8 million decrease, respectively, in the fair value of these loans.
-As of December 31, 2020, a hypothetical 100 basis point and 200 basis point increase in discount rate would result in a \$1.9 million decrease, respectively, in the fair value of these loans.
-As of December 31, 2020, a hypothetical 100 basis point and 200 basis point increase in discount rate would result in a \$1.9 million decrease, respectively, in the fair value of these loans.
-As of December 31, 2020, a hypothetical 100 basis point and 200 basis point increase in discount rate would result in a \$1.9 million decrease, respectively, in the fair value of these loans.
+Any gains and losses from discount rate changes are recorded in earnings.
+As of December 31, 2019 a hypothetical 100 basis point and 200 basis point increase in discount rate would result in a \$1.9 million and \$3.8 million decrease, respectively, in the fair value of these loans.
+As of December 31, 2020, a hypothetical 100 basis point and 200 basis point increase in discount rate would result in a \$1.0 million and \$1.9 million decrease, respectively, in the fair value of these loans.